How to Build a Website Prototype With Adobe Muse

 Exporting the prototype as a .html/.css file

-As soon as the prototype was ready, it was time to hand it over to our web development team, so they could in prepare it for the presentation in the actual web environment.
+As soon as the prototype was ready, it was time to hand it over to our web development team, so they could prepare it for the presentation in the actual web environment.

 Adobe Muse can export a prototype as a .html or a .css file, which means that our web developers got a full-fledged website organized as a set of containers.
 Thus, the developers had only to edit the existing and add new elements.

 Of course, working on this landing page, we weren’t able to explore the full potential of Adobe Muse, so, for now, there will be no ultimate conclusion.
-We continue testing Muse and have already rated it as an alternative to usual tools we use for creating prototypes for desktop apps and websites.
+We continue testing Muse and have already rated it as an alternative to the usual tools we use for creating prototypes for desktop apps and websites.